 For the nori miso butter, I used roasted salted seaweed, similar to the ones sold as snacks.
 Just be careful and taste the seaweed before adding it to the butter.
-Certain brands tend to be salter than others.
-If your roasted seaweed is on the salter side, reduce the amount of soy sauce.
+Certain brands tend to be saltier than others.
+If your roasted seaweed is on the saltier side, reduce the amount of soy sauce.
 It’s also best to use softened butter as it will be easier to mix all the ingredients together.

 For the seasoned breadcrumbs, use panko for the best results.
-Panko bread crumbs have more of a crunch, adding texture to the pasta dish.
+Panko breadcrumbs have more of a crunch, adding texture to the pasta dish.

 Cook the spaghetti until al dente, reserving 1/4 cup of the pasta water.
 The starchy water will help bring all the flavors together when combined.
 This tip can be applied for whenever you make a pasta dish with a sauce!